bowman2001/perplexdoc/content/doc/plugin/mermaid/index.md

 mermaid: true
 ---

-You can place your own lead paragraph here before the attribute _.p-lead_ and the _more tag_.
+You can place your own lead paragraph here before the attribute _.p-first_ and the _more tag_.
 If you don't want to use special styling, just remove the attribute.
-{.p-lead} <!--more-->
+{.p-first} <!--more-->

 ```mermaid
 graph TD